Just pairing the words “social media and relationships” together gives me anxiety.

-If he’s more preoccupied with likes, followers and comments than he is an active participant in your relationship… red flag.
+If he’s more preoccupied with likes, followers, and comments than he is an active participant in your relationship… red flag.
 Conversely, if you have all the females that he follows memorized and are stalking his every social media move WHILE being in a relationship with him, that’s not love.
-That’s distrust, that’s a red flag, and THAT needs to be addressed.
+It’s a red flag that needs to be addressed.

-When you consistently seek attention on social media, you’re basically proving that for you, image and outward attention takes precedence over authenticity, intimacy, substance, maturity, and connection.
+When you consistently seek attention on social media, you’re basically proving that for you, image and external validation take precedence over authenticity, substance, maturity, and connection.
 And what is life without any of those?
 It’s a red flag when your partner consistently looks for attention outside of your relationship in the name of cyber hearts.

-If your partner does not provide an environment in which you feel safe to express your concerns, feelings, and emotions (in a KIND and civil way), without feeling like you’re going to be abandoned, rejected or made to feel/look crazy… you’re in red flag, toxic relationship territory.
+If your partner does not provide an environment in which you feel safe to express your concerns (in a KIND and civil way), without feeling like you’re going to be abandoned, rejected, or made to feel/look crazy… you’re in red flag, toxic relationship territory.

 Understand that if you’re dating someone who’s social media habits are disrespectful, you will ALWAYS be in an emotional threesome.
 As I’ve said before – true love is linear, not triangular.
 Inhabiting a relationship triangle is, in and of itself, a red flag.